Teksta versija

 Auctioning

 Section 10.
 (1) Provisions of the auction shall be approved by the authority referred to in Section 9 of this Law.
-Provisions of the auction of immovable property may only include the conditions provided for in the law and the decision by the Cabinet, the decision-making body of a derived public person or the authority (official) referred to in Section 5 of this Law.
+Provisions of the auction of immovable property may only include the conditions provided for in the law and the decision by the Cabinet, the decision-making body of a derived public entity or the authority (official) referred to in Section 5 of this Law.
 Provisions of the auction shall indicate the authority (official) that validates the results of the auction and whereto complaints concerning the activities of the organiser of the auction may be submitted.

 (2) An auction shall be organised by the auction commission (hereinafter - the organiser of the auction) established by the authority which organises the alienation of property (Section 9) or a third person entrusted with the organisation of the auction by this authority in accordance with the Public Procurement Law and with whom it has entered into a written contract.